 - Before serving, let the pasta rest for 10 minutes, add a few basil leaves and a drizzle of good quality extra virgin olive oil

-Creaminess is usually difficult to achieve in vegan cooking - especially if you're a new vegan and you don't really know where to start.
+- How to get a creamy pasta sauce: Creaminess is usually difficult to achieve in vegan cooking - especially if you're a new vegan and you don't really know where to start.
+Boiling the pasta in the tomato sauce will result in a creamier sauce.
+This is because the pasta releases starch while boiling, and starch makes the pasta sauce creamy.

-This baked Pasta Pizzaiola can be stored in the fridge with a piece of foil or an air-tight lid on top.
-It should be eaten within 2 days and always re-heated in the oven before serving.
+This baked Pasta Pizzaiola made vegan can be stored in the fridge with a piece of foil or an air-tight lid on top for 2 days.
+It should always re-heated in the oven before serving.